16th May, 2024

 Employers have legal duties when it comes to noise exposure at work.
-But employers also have responsibilities for the health and safety of others that may be affected by their work.
+But employers also have responsibilities for the health and safety of others who may be affected by their work.

 What does this mean for noise pollution?